Tech Term Decoded: Transfer Learning

 4. Lunar, J., C. (2024).
 What is Transfer Learning in AI?
 An Introductory Guide with Examples.

-Egegbara Kelechi
+Kelechi Egegbara

-Hi.
-Am a Computer Science lecturer with over 12 years of experience, an award winning Academic Adviser and the founder of Kelegan.com.
-With a background in tech education and membership in the Computer Professionals of Nigeria since 2013, I've dedicated my career to making technology education accessible to everyone.
-I have published papers that explores how emerging technologies transform various sectors like education, healthcare, economy, agriculture, governance, environment, etc. Beyond tech, I'm passionate about documentaries, sports, and storytelling - interests that help me create engaging technical content.
-Connect with me at kegegbara@fpno.edu.ng to explore the exciting world of technology together.
+Kelechi Egegbara is a Computer Science lecturer with over 12 years of experience, an award winning Academic Adviser, Member of Computer Professionals of Nigeria and the founder of Kelegan.com.
+With a background in tech education, he has dedicated the later years of his career to making technology education accessible to everyone by publishing papers that explores how emerging technologies transform various sectors like education, healthcare, economy, agriculture, governance, environment, photography, etc. Beyond tech, he is passionate about documentaries, sports, and storytelling - interests that help him create engaging technical content.
+You can connect with him at kegegbara@fpno.edu.ng to explore the exciting world of technology together.

 Post a Comment